What if I told you there's a way for Canadians to invest in the stock markets, pay down your mortgage, and save thousands of dollars each year in tax?

 The Smith Manoeuvre is an advanced strategy that takes a bit of financial knowledge to implement.
 Management of several accounts linked to the strategy, careful accounting, and financial discipline are key to making the Smith Manoeuvre pay off big time.
 Over the course of your lifetime, you can literally be hundreds of thousand dollars wealthier with no extra cost to you by using this strategy!

-The Smith Manoeuvre is best used by homeowners who have at least 35% equity in their homes and are putting money away into investment accounts each month.
+The Smith Manoeuvre is best used by homeowners who have at least 35 percent equity in their homes and are saving money in investment accounts each month.
 You should have a general knowledge of methodical self-directed investing before implementing this strategy.

 Here are the detailed steps to implement the Smith Manoeuvre strategy:

 - Obtain a re-advanceable HELOC style mortgage.
-You need to have at least 35% equity in your home first!
+You need to have at least 35 percent equity in your home first!
 Make sure the HELOC is structured so you have two separate parts: a nondeductible portion for your house mortgage and a revolving, re-advanceable, tax deductible portion for investing;

 - Start a online chequing account with Tangerine or Simplii Bank;

 - Sell your current taxable (not TFSA/RRSP!) investments and pay down your house mortgage portion of the HELOC;